kevinwatson/rails-database-patterns-book/100-chapter-09.md

 ## Definitions

 * Explain Output
   * Select Type: The type of selection used by the optimizer to run the query.
-Output could include `simple`, `primary` and `subquery`.
+Output could include `simple`, `primary`, `subquery`, `derived`, `dependent subquery`, `uncacheable subquery`, `union`, `dependent union` and `union result`.
   * Table: The table that this line in the output refers to
   * Partitions: The matching partitions
-  * Type: The join type
+  * Type: The join type.
+This field indicates how tables were joined, and will give clues on action that can be taken on how to optimize the query.
+The data in this field is one of the most important pieces of information that can help us optimize our queries and apply appropriate indexes.
   * Possible Keys: The indexes that are available to choose from
   * Key: The index that was actually chosen
   * Ken Len: The length of the chosen index or key
-  * Ref:
+  * Ref: The columns or constants that are used in the key column
   * Rows: Estimated number of rows that will be examined
-  * Filtered: The percentage of rows that are filtered by table definition
+  * Filtered: The percentage of rows that are filtered by table definition.
+Low values indicate that the query may not be running optimally.
   * Extra: Additional information about the query execution plan

 ## Optimization